 Curated reading list: smart balance coverage worth your time

 Below is a press roundup you can bookmark and work through over a week or two.
+We've added our own take on each piece—what it gets right, what's missing, and how it connects to the bigger picture.

 1) Quick balance tests (and why they matter)

-- TIME: How to improve your balance — practical ways to train the skill most people ignore: https://time.com/7265427/how-to-improve-balance-exercise/
+TIME: How to improve your balance

-- The Guardian: Why balance could be a matter of life and death (and how to improve yours): https://www.theguardian.com/lifeandstyle/2022/nov/02/can-you-stand-on-one-leg-for-10-seconds-why-balance-could-be-a-matter-of-life-and-death-and-how-to-improve-yours
+The Guardian: Why balance could be a matter of life and death (and how to improve yours)

-- Harvard Health: Can a 10-second balance test predict longevity?: https://www.health.harvard.edu/healthbeat/can-a-10-second-balance-test-predict-longevity
+Harvard Health: Can a 10-second balance test predict longevity?

 If you want a simple, step-by-step version, we also have Simple Balance Tests You Can Do at Home and a deeper dive on the research behind the one-leg stand: The 10-Second Test That Predicts Your Lifespan.